premAI-io/state-of-open-source-ai/eval-datasets.md

 Examples of HumanEval Dataset {cite}`chen2021evaluating`
 ```

-Several other benchmarks have been proposed,in the following table a summary {cite}`evaluate-llm` of such benchmarks with the considered factors.
+Several other benchmarks have been proposed, in the following table a summary {cite}`evaluate-llm` of such benchmarks with the considered factors.

 ```{table} Comparison of Benchmarks
 :name: benchmarks-table